akka/akka/akka-docs/scala/actors.rst

 :meth:`receive`, which implements the behavior of the actor.

-If the current actor behavior does not match a received message, :meth:`unhandled` is called, which by default throws an :class:`UnhandledMessageException`.
+If the current actor behavior does not match a received message, :meth:`unhandled` is called, which by default publishes an ``akka.actor.UnhandledMessage(message, sender, recipient)``

 In addition, it offers: